tschoffelen/tschoffelen/content/why/index.md

 What I do know, however, is, albeit in broad strokes, what I find important.
 I find it important to create things, to be creative, and to solve problems.

 To connect that to who I am, I think I need to figure out the ‘why’.
 Why do I get so much intrinsic energy out of building companies?
-Why do I feel like I have to get out of bed at the crack of dawn every day and work until I don’t have any energy left?
+Why do I feel like I have to get out of bed at dawn every day and work until I don’t have any energy left?
 And why am I able to find the energy to do those things, but can’t muster the energy for certain other things?

 The ‘why’ will get me to the ‘what’ in what I am as a person, I think.